betterinformatics/inf4-hci-2/_timeline/travel-to-edinburgh.md

 <hr>
 <h4>Rail &nbsp;<i class="fa fa-train muted"></i></h4>

 The city's main station, Edinburgh Waverley, connects the majority of Scotland with the capital.
-There are daily services connecting the city with major English cities such as London, Birmingham, Manchester and Bristol.
+There are also daily services connecting Edinburgh with major English cities such as London, Birmingham, Manchester and Bristol.

 <div class="btn-group">
 <a class="btn btn-default"